smart-edge-open/specs/doc/architecture.md

 OpenNESS Edge Node microservices implement functionality to enable execution of edge compute applications natively on the edge node or forward the user traffic to applications running on platforms connected to the Edge Node on a Local Breakout.

-For the ease of deployment the Edge node microservices are deployed in four containers
+For the ease of deployment the Edge node microservices are deployed in five containers
 ```
-edgenode_appliance_1 - ELA, EVA, EDA and EAA
+edgenode_appliance_1 - EDA, ELA and EVA
+edgenode_eaa_1       - EAA
 nts                  - Dataplane NTS (not present when OVS is used as dataplane)
 mec-app-edgednssvr   - Edge DNS Server
 edgenode_syslog-ng_1 - Syslog